Skip to content

 The Supervisory Board manages the public affairs of the Finnish National Opera and Ballet, approves the annual report and financial statements, and ensures good governance.
 The Supervisory Board comprises 17 full members.
 The members and deputy members are appointed by the Ministry of Education and Culture, the municipalities in the Greater Helsinki Area, and the Supervisory Board itself.
 The Supervisory Board also has three members appointed by the FNOB personnel, who have the right to attend and speak, but not to vote.

-Members from the conclusion of the Annual Meeting on 6 April 2022 until the end of the Annual Meeting in April 2025.
+Board membership from the conclusion of the Annual Meeting on 23 April 2025 until the end of the Annual Meeting in April 2028.

 Members appointed by the Ministry of Education and Culture (8)

-Pasi Kivisaari, MP, Chair of the Supervisory Board (deputy: Hanna Kosonen, MP)
+Ritva Elomaa, MP, Chair of the Supervisory Board

 Members appointed by Helsinki City (2)

-Jan Vapaavuori, LL.M., Vice Chair of the Supervisory Board (deputy: Pia Pakarinen, Deputy Mayor)
+Juhana Vartiainen, Mayor, Vice Chair of the Supervisory Board

 Member appointed by Kauniainen City (1)